kingcu/blog.ridewithgps.com/_posts/2013-01-29-Site-Widget.markdown

 layout: post
 title: "Site Feature: Activity Widget"
 ---
-This week we our proud to release an all new Ride With GPS feature, which is the <a href="http://ridewithgps.com/widgets/new?utm_source=Blog&utm_medium=WidgetPost&utm_campaign=WidgetPost">Activity Widget</a>.
-Members can now embed this widget to display their latest activity for their personal account or for a group they are part of.
-The Activity Widget is customizable, and provides multiple options for how much data is displayed.
+We are proud to release an all new Ride With GPS feature, the <a href="http://ridewithgps.com/widgets/new?utm_source=Blog&utm_medium=WidgetPost&utm_campaign=WidgetPost">Activity Widget</a>!
+Members can now embed this widget in their own site to display a list of their recent activities for either their personal account, or a group they are a part of.
+Optionally, the widget can also include weekly, monthly, and year to date totals.
+The Activity Widget is customizable with multiple options for how much data can be displayed.

 How to setup your <a href="http://ridewithgps.com/widgets/new?utm_source=Blog&utm_medium=WidgetPost&utm_campaign=WidgetPost">Activity Widget</a>: